jibchain-net/Grant-Proposal/backup-rpc/README.md

 ## Project description (please explain how your project works):

-Install and maintain RPC Archive node and open to public users for free.
+Install and maintain RPC and Websocket of archive node and open to public users for free.

 ## Project links: